WilliamRasakanya/Spectral_index_imaging_auto/README.md

     ```
     cp path/to/noisefile/noise.reg .
     ```
- 6. Generate the bash submission files <br />
-     Specify the machine to run on and the method of spectran index generation: <br />
+ 6. Generate the bash submission files <br /> \t Specify the machine to run on and the method of spectran index generation: <br /> \t
      Machine: 'node'/None or 'ilifu'.
 Method: 'manual'/None or 'brats'.
     ```
     python automated_sh_generator_spix.py node brats